stevenrskelton/build-action-file-receiver/README.md

 ## Compiling Scala Native

-This project uses the `upload-native-linux-to-maven-put.yml` GitHub Action workflow to compile, so it can be used as a reference.
+Refer to `.github/workflows/http-maven-receiver-scala-native.yml` for how the GitHub Action workflow is configured.

 Follow the setup instructions https://scala-native.org/en/stable/user/setup.html